hyperledger/web3j/docs/source/smart_contracts.rst

    EventValues eventValues = contract.processSomeEvent(transactionReceipt);

-Alternatively you can use an Observable filter instead which will listen for events associated with the smart contract::
+Alternatively you can use an Flowable filter instead which will listen for events associated with the smart contract::

-   contract.someEventObservable(startBlock, endBlock).
+   contract.someEventFlowable(startBlock, endBlock).
            .subscribe(event -> ...);

-For more information on working with Observable filters, refer to :doc:`filters`.
+For more information on working with Flowable filters, refer to :doc:`filters`.

 **Remember** that for any indexed array, bytes and string Solidity parameter types, a Keccak-256 hash of their values will be returned, see the